Illuminator-team/Illuminator/CONTRIBUTING.md

     - some identifying information (name and version number) for dependencies you're using
     - information about the operating system

-## You want to make changes to the code base
+## C. You want to make changes to the code base

 ### Announce your plan